Whom should I contact with questions about Summerfest?

 Can I bring my dog (or other pet) to Summerfest?

 Just a reminder that City ordinance prohibits pets at Summerfest.
-However, we know just the right people to keep an eye on them while you’re out enjoying yourself!
+If you’re in a pinch, we know just the right people to keep an eye on them while you’re out enjoying yourself!

 What forms of payment are accepted for things I want to buy at Summerfest?